NewsEye/Newseye-WP5-Investigator/README.md

 # Work package 5

-Code for work package 5.
-The research assistant.
+Code for work package 5: Investigator and Controller.